Hoke Smith

 Michael Hoke Smith (September 2, 1855 – November 27, 1931) was an American attorney, politician, and newspaper owner who served as United States secretary of the interior (1893–1896), 58th governor of Georgia (1907–1909, 1911), and a United States senator (1911–1920) from Georgia.
-He was a leader of the progressive movement in the South.
-He was a leader in the successful campaign to disenfranchise African American voters in 1907.
+He was a leader of the progressive movement in the South and a white supremacist and segregationist who successfully campaigned to further disenfranchise African American voters in 1907.

-Biography

 Early years and education

 Smith was born in Newton, North Carolina, on September 2, 1855, to Hildreth H. Smith, president of Catawba College, and Mary Brent Hoke.
-When Smith was 2 years old, his father accepted a position on the faculty of the University of North Carolina, and moved the family to Chapel Hill.
+When Smith was 2 years old, his father accepted a position on the faculty of the University of North Carolina and moved the family to Chapel Hill.
 Smith attended Pleasant Retreat Academy and was primarily educated by his father.
 Smith was too young to participate in the Civil War, but his uncle, Confederate General Robert Hoke, fought in the war.
-In 1868, when the elder Smith lost his position at the University, he moved the family to Atlanta, Georgia, the city that would remain the younger Smith's home for the rest of his life.
+In 1868, when the elder Smith lost his position at the university, he moved the family to Atlanta, Georgia, the city that would remain the younger Smith's home for the rest of his life.
 Smith did not attend law school, but read for the law in association with an Atlanta law firm.
 He passed the bar examination in 1873, at age seventeen, and became a lawyer in Atlanta.